visualopsholdings/tinylogo/README.md

 ### 29 Jun 2023
 - Rudimentary support for being able to PRINT a list.
 This is actually full support for storing lists but only "PRINT" knows how to use them.

+### 30 Jun 2023
+- Track down bug that stopped sketches working on the esp32
+- add in ability use directives to replace values in .lgo files